-

 In many cases, manufacturing powered by electricity instead of gas is already a reality, especially in the paper, chemical and food sectors.
 Mars Wrigley Confectionery, the world’s leading chocolate manufacturer, uses heat pumps in its Dutch factory of Veghel, saving energy and reducing emissions to make its notorious candies and chocolate bars.

-Almost 17 million heat pumps are installed in Europe.
+Around 20 million heat pumps are installed in Europe.
 Heat pump sales have been steadily increasing every year.
-In 2021, sales rose by 33.8% (+2.18 million units installed) over 2020.
+In 2022, sales rose by almost 39% (+3 million units installed) over 2021.

 From the smallest units that power nearly zero-emissions homes to large industrial installations, heat pumps are fit for purpose in new and renovated buildings as well as in industrial applications and district heating systems.